GoogleCloudPlatform/iot-device-sdk-embedded-c/README.md

 # Google Cloud IoT Device SDK for Embedded C
 ___

-The Google Cloud IoT Device SDK for Embedded C consists is an easy-to-port, open-source C client that connects low-end IoT devices to Google Cloud IoT Core.
+The Google Cloud IoT Device SDK for Embedded C is an easy-to-port, open-source C client that connects low-end IoT devices to Google Cloud IoT Core.

 The Device SDK supports concurrent Pub/Sub traffic on a non-blocking socket implementation that runs on POSIX, RTOS, and no-OS devices.
 A Board Support Package (BSP) facilitates portability and provides platform-specific implementations through a set of functions and directories.
 The BSP helps you implement crypto and time functions, networking, Transport Layer Security (TLS), memory management, and random number generators—without working through MQTT internals.